Lidocaine Side Effects

 5. MHRA.
 Medicines and Health Regulatory Agency "MHRA Drug Safety Update.
 Available from: URL: http://www.mhra.gov.uk/Safetyinformation/DrugSafetyUpdate."

-Not all side effects for lidocaine may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of lidocaine may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about lidocaine